hasan-yaman/Automatic-Differentiation/README.md

 - pow

   ### Input Values File
-  The input values file have the following format:
+  The input values file has the following format:
   ```
   <input 1> <input 2> ... <input n> (names of input paramaters)
   <value 1> <value 2> ... <value n> (values of corresponding paramaters)
   <value 1> <value 2> ... <value n>
   ```
-  For each line I calculated output of described function and partial derivatives with respect to the each input variable.
+  For each line, I calculated the output of the described function and partial derivatives with respect to  each input variable.

   ### Output Values File
-  The output values file have the following format:
+  The output values file has the following format:
   ```
   <output>
   <value 1>